Home Inspection Frequently Asked Questions

 Q. I see that you’re a certified inspector, by who?

-Our inspector is certified by both the International Association of Certified Home Inspectors (InterNACHI) and the American Society of Home Inspectors (ASHI).
+Our inspector is certified by both the International Association of Certified Home Inspectors (InterNACHI), the American Society of Home Inspectors (ASHI) as well as the Master Inspector Certification Board.

 Q. Do you accept credit cards?